-LTE based TV services is provided by the MNO to receivers that might be subscribers of the MNO, roaming subscribers or receive only devices.
-If receivers are subscribers to the MNO or a roaming partner they shall be able to make use of their other subscribed to 3GPP services while receiving LTE based TV service.
+LTE based TV services are provided by the MNO.Subscribers to the MNO or a roaming partner shall be able to make use of their other subscribed to 3GPP services while receiving LTE based TV service.

 The TV programs provided via the LTE based TV service may be combinations of SD, FHD and UHD resolution.